Name Republic of Uganda

 Food & Water

-• Please do not drink tap water; we recommend you drink bottled water; this is available in all lodges and camps.
+• Please do not drink tap water; we recommend you drink bottled water which is readily available in all lodges and camps.

 • Please advise us of any allergies, likes or dislikes before you embark on your holiday.

 • It is possible to store luggage not required during the safari with us at The SAFARI Company or at your hotel if you are returning there after your trip.
-Please see our recommended packing list.
+Please refer to our recommended packing list.

-Uganda offers a treasure of experiences, ecosystems, wildlife and cultures.
-The SAFARI Company encourages our guests to support our guides by learning and honoring their policies which helps preserve our precious environment.
+Uganda offers a treasure-trove of experiences, ecosystems, wildlife and cultures.
+The SAFARI Company encourages our guests to support our guides by learning and honouring their policies which helps preserve our precious environment.
 In order to promote responsible tourism, we ask that you join us in observing the following tips.

 Whilst on a game drive

-• Please do not interfere with animal behavior.
+• Please do not interfere with animal behaviour.

 • No more than 5 vehicles around an animal at one time (please accept the decision of your guide to leave an animal if he feels it is becoming overcrowded).

-• Please do not get too close to the animals, this may distress them.
+• Please do not get too close to the animals as this may distress them.

 • Please do not get out of the vehicle without consulting your guide.